SuzukaDev/suzukadev.github.io/content/articles/about-me/index.es.md

 <!-- I believe our work reflects who we are.
 The care and attention to detail we put into our craft is noticeable — it speaks volumes about us.
 In the end, it's a form of self-respect with ourselves and our time: if something is worth doing, it's worth doing right. -->

 <!-- About **our work**, I believe it **reflects who we are**.
 The care and attention to detail we put into our craft is noticeable — it speaks volumes about us.
 In the end, it's a form of self-respect.
 For ourselves and for our time.
 If something is worth doing, it's worth doing right. -->
-En lo que respecta a **nuestro trabajo**, creo que éste refleja quiénes somos.
+En lo que respecta a **nuestro trabajo**, creo que éste **refleja quiénes somos**.
 El cuidado y la atención al detalle que ponemos en las cosas que hacemos, se puede percibir, y creo que dice mucho de nosotros.
 Al final, es una forma de respeto hacia nosotros mismos y hacia nuestro tiempo.
-Si algo vale la pena hacer, vale la pena hacerlo bien.
+Si algo vale la pena hacerlo, vale la pena hacerlo bien.

 <!-- One of the things I personally value the most, is personality.
 Not trying to be a copycat, a clone of a clone.
 I think is hard to create something unique, since well, feels like everything is already invented.
 But I think is easy to make something with personality. -->
-Una de las cosas que más valoro, es la personalidad.
+Una de las cosas que más valoro, es la **personalidad**.
 No intentar ser una copia, un clon de otro clon.
 Creo que es difícil crear algo único, pues parece que casi todo ya está inventado.
 Pero creo que es fácil hacer algo con personalidad, simplemente siendo honestos con nosotros mismos.